ase24-group/ase24-project/README.md

   </tr>
 </table>

-We are proposing alternate acquisition functions that incorporates exploitation in the later stages of the SMO algorithm rather than selecting new samples solely based on "interestingness".

-- `progressive`
-- `SimAnnealing`
-- `ExpProgressive`
+We are proposing an alternate acquisition function, `FOCUS` that adaptively    shifts from exploration to exploitation as more  data is collected.
+Unlike standard   acquisition functions like `UCB`, `FOCUS` makes no use of standard deviations or means.
+This makes it run an order of magnitude faster and scale better for larger problems.

-## Running experiments on `flash`
+## Running experiments on a single machine

 To run our methods and generate results: